Steve Bowling

-Stephen Shaddon Bowling (born June 26, 1952) is a former Major League Baseball player.
+Stephen Shaddon Bowling (born June 26, 1952) is an American former Major League Baseball player.
 Bowling played for the Milwaukee Brewers in 1976 and the Toronto Blue Jays in 1977.
 He batted and threw right-handed.
 Bowling played football and baseball at Webster High School in Tulsa and then at the University of Tulsa, where he was selected to the all-tournament team of the 1971 College World Series.

 Playing career

 Milwaukee Brewers (1976)

 Bowling was drafted by the Milwaukee Brewers in the seventh round of the 1974 MLB Draft, and made his debut with the club on September 7, 1976, as he went 3 for 3 with a double, and RBI and a run scored in the Brewers 17-4 victory over the Cleveland Indians.
 He recorded his first career hit off pitcher Don Hood.
 Bowling finished the season with a .167 batting average with 0 HR and 2 RBI in 14 games.
 On November 5, Bowling was selected by the Toronto Blue Jays in the 1976 MLB expansion draft.